hopewithyou/mystory/README.md

 How is ur day?

-I used to play cricket near your house.
-I especially played just to see you.
-You had a white dress that you looked very beautiful in.
-I don’t know how you look now,  the last time I saw you was when you were in 10th class
+ school days apudu , me enti degara cricket aduthunde i played just becz to see u . neku oka white dress unde u looks preety in that